shivannis/xandr-docs-public/xandr-docs/articles/monetize/targeted-learn.md

 > [!IMPORTANT]
 > This guide only applies to the legacy line item.
 If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).

-The Xandr optimization engine uses a campaign's past performance data (conversion rate and click-through rate) to determine the appropriate bid for every impression relative to the campaign's cost-per-acquisition (CPA) or cost-per-click (CPC) goal.
+The Microsoft Advertising optimization engine uses a campaign's past performance data (conversion rate and click-through rate) to determine the appropriate bid for every impression relative to the campaign's cost-per-acquisition (CPA) or cost-per-click (CPC) goal.
 When you add a new campaign to Microsoft Monetize, however, performance data is not yet available.
-In this case, the Xandr optimization engine must first learn what to bid for the campaign.
+In this case, the Microsoft Advertising optimization engine must first learn what to bid for the campaign.
 This page describes the learn process.

 ## Overview